Wilm0r/giggity/README.md

 Less commonly used: Adding room locations will make room names in event description clickable, sending the user to the given latlon in their preferred maps application (especially great if your venue has indoor maps with for example Google).
 Note that the room name is actually a regular expression (which could be used to combine entries for adjacent rooms for example).

+For those conferences using c3nav, the
+[FOSDEM fragment](menu/fosdem_2019.json) shows how to integrate that.
+In case of c3nav you'll likely just want to have an entry for every room instead of taking advantage of regex matching.

 To test your entry, QR-encode it using for example this command: